BAC One-Eleven: Operational history

 Several British operators, including Dan Air and British Caledonian, made extensive use of the type.
 Dan Air increased the number of One-Elevens it had in service in the 1970s, eventually replacing its aging de Havilland Comets with the One-Eleven entirely in the 1980s.
 The type became the airline's main revenue generator.
 Dan Air would often lease One-Elevens, including Rombac-produced aircraft, to meet short-term demands.
 During periods of low demand Dan Air would lease its own One-Elevens to other operators.
 British Caledonian and Dan Air One-Elevens would often be exchanged between the two airlines on temporary and permanent arrangements.
 Passenger demand grew on several key One-Eleven routes, exceeding the Series 500's larger capacity during the 1980s, which began to force airlines to use other planes.

-Before the formation of British Airways (BA), some predecessor companies, British European Airways and Cambrian Airways, were operating the One-Eleven.
-Their fleets were inherited by BA.
-British Airways Regional Division found the performance of the One-Eleven more than adequate and sought to expand operations with the type, including further acquisitions, in the early 1970s in part to replace Vickers Viscounts.
+Before the formation of British Airways (BA), some of its predecessor companies, British European Airways and Cambrian Airways, operated fleets of One-Elevens that were later integrated into BA's fleet.
+BA's Regional Division found the performance of the One-Eleven more than adequate and sought to expand operations with the type, including further acquisitions, in the early 1970s in part to replace Vickers Viscounts.
 BA's 400-Series One-Elevens were all named after areas and locations in the English Midlands, reflecting the type's new base at Birmingham Airport.
 BA ordered more Series-500 aircraft in the late 1970s and the airline received some of the last British-made One-Elevens.

-British Caledonian had begun replacing its One-Elevens with the new Airbus A320, when it was merged with British Airways in 1987 due to financial problems.
+British Caledonian had begun replacing its One-Elevens with the new Airbus A320 when it was merged with British Airways in 1987 due to financial problems.
 In both Caledonian and British Airways service, the One-Elevens were a dominant type for the operator's European routes.
 BA proceeded to rationalise its fleets, retiring many overlapping types, the One-Eleven being gradually phased out for the more modern A320 and Boeing 737 jetliners.
 The last aircraft was removed from regular service with BA in October 1992.
 A number of ex-BA aircraft saw service with Maersk Air before, in turn, being replaced by the Bombardier CRJ200 in the late 1990s.